 Bringing a new baby into the family can be both an exciting and a challenging time for a big brother or sister.
 How you choose to tell children about new siblings and prepare them for changes in family life will vary depending on the age difference, but there are some rules of thumb experts recommend to create the best possible environment for your expanding family.

 You may be thrilled to have a second child on the way but the upsides of a bawling new baby who is going to grow up and try to steal your older child’s toys may not be so clear to her.
 Babies aren’t easy.
 And jealous older siblings who act out will only make the transition harder.
 Preparing older children in advance and helping them feel included in the process can go a long way to a smooth and happy family life.

 When and how to tell your child

 The more time your child has to get used to the idea of a new baby, the better.
 When mom is pregnant, experts agree it’s best to tell your child as soon as the baby begins to show.
 However, if a pregnant woman is experiencing morning sickness or has a very young child who can’t be jumping on her the way he is used to, parents might want to consider telling their older child even sooner.
-“It’s always best to be honest to avoid making kids anxious about what’s happening,” says Dr. Mandi Silverman, a clinical psychologist at the Child Mind Institute.
+“It’s always best to be honest to avoid making kids anxious about what’s happening,” says Mandi Silverman, PsyD, a clinical psychologist.
 “So don’t wait too long to tell your child.”

 If the family is adopting or using surrogacy, the coming baby may not be visibly obvious, Dr. Silverman adds, “but definitely still start the conversation early.”

 Dr. Silverman stresses that parents need to give children as much time as possible to ask all the questions they need to but also to get in some extra special alone time with each parent.
 “The key thing here is that parents need to indicate that this is a positive thing for a family,” she says.
 “It’s a change, and change — whether it’s good or bad — is something that takes time to get used to.”